-The Heaphy Track is a multi-day backcountry ride with no equal in New Zealand - 78 outrageous kilometres of benched singletrack snaking its way across the top of the South Island.
+The Heaphy Track is one of New Zealand's great multi-day backcountry rides - 78 outrageous kilometres of benched singletrack snaking its way across the top of the South Island.
 Originally it was one of the routes used by Golden Bay Maori to travel to the West Coast where they collected pounamu.
 A century or two later in the mid 1800's gold prospectors (clearly nascent mountain bikers) built the current pack-track.
 After the gold rush the Heaphy became overgrown and seldom used until the North West Nelson Forest Park was formed in 1965.

 Few trampers bother with the Heaphy in the off-season so although bitterly cold at night, it's a good time to be there.
 There's also less rainfall and as it was originally built for pack horses, the track has a hard surface and is mostly well drained.

 Fit parties need a couple of days, overnighting at James Mackay or Saxon Huts.
 Budget on 6-9 hours riding each day.
 In winter 9 hours is about all the daylight available.
 It's worth taking your time anyway - the riding is sublime and the ever changing landscape stunning.
 Recreational groups should allow three days and two nights - and bigger packs for the extra food.
 Terrain is mostly advanced Grade 4.
 It becomes trickier in the wet or cold, so is quite a step up from say the Queen Charlotte or Otago Rail Trail.
 Add remoteness to the cocktail and you'll want to be a good boy scout when planning your trip.